raymondoyondi/Gridify/README.md

 - If you have a backend server (e.g., FastAPI or Node), start it according to its README (the Makefile and docs include examples and scaffolding suggestions).

 Open your browser at http://localhost:3000 (or the port your server serves on).

-## Environment and secrets
-- Do not commit production credentials.
-Use a .env file (see .env.example) or environment variables.
-- The example scripts use the DATABASE_URL env var.
-Default used by examples: postgres://gridify:gridify_password@localhost:5432/gridify

-## Next steps and customization
-- Pin dependency versions in requirements.txt and frontend lockfiles for reproducible builds.
-- Add Alembic migrations (docs/next-steps.md recommends this) and a FastAPI backend scaffold (I can add these in a feature branch).
-- Tell me a preferred Llama 3 model name if you want me to add Makefile automation to pull it via Ollama.

 ## 📄 License